spiffylabs/opentransportwww/content/blog/decentralised-transport-network.md

 <br>
 ##### Open

-Open means every can access it with o restrictions.: You can access Open Transport API and know the availability of drivers world wide for free.
+Open means every can access it with no restrictions.: You can access Open Transport API and know the availability of drivers world wide for free.

 <br>